Moving to the Algarve

 Transferring money to Portugal from the US

-If you’re about to move to Portugal, you’ll probably need to convert some of your savings into euros.
+If you’re thinking of moving to Portugal, you’ll probably need to convert some of your American dollars into euros.

 Working in the Algarve